smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 "When?"
 His voice came out strangled.

 The guards at the door exchanged glances.
 "Sir, we've been here all night.
-No one passed—"
+No one passed-"

 "WHEN DID HE ESCAPE?"